Kamakshi-weby/Kwitxhyy/README.md

 Only her.

 Because I don’t want to be me anymore. </p>
+<h3>Blog 6: 10/07/2025</h3>
+<p>"MY SUNSHINE"

+He was unexpected —
+a quiet entrance,
+not with thunder or noise,
+but with the soft kind of presence that makes even silence feel full.

+He just walked into the room,
+a stranger in form,
+but somehow,
+his laughter fit in my world
+like it had always belonged.
+We laughed —
+not the forced kind,
+but the belly-deep,
+eyes-closed,
+soul-light kind of laughter.

+We talked —
+long and slow,
+like two stars learning each other's glow, tracing constellations through conversation, and slowly
+I forgot what loneliness felt like.

+We sang songs together,
+melodies drifting through the quiet air —
+"Is this the place we used to love?
+Is this the place that I've been dreaming of?
+Oh, simple things, where have you gone?
+I'm getting tired, and I need someone to rely on..."

+And in that song,
+something clicked.
+Because for the first time,
+I had someone to rely on.
+Not just to listen —
+but to stay.
+To really stay.

+Who knew
+that a single day,
+a single meeting,
+a single voice
+could bring so much light?

+He became my favorite part of midnight — each evening painted in shades of his words, and every “good night” carried the weight of a new beginning.
+Talking to him
+was like watching the stars multiply — brighter and brighter until the sky no longer felt empty.

+His face became a memory
+I replayed with awe.
+His smile —
+a language my heart fluently spoke.
+His eyes —
+full of unsaid poetry.
+And his tears?
+They never lied.
+They held the kind of honesty
+only real souls know how to carry.

+He wasn’t just sweet —
+he was softness wrapped in strength, patience dressed in laughter, kindness that didn't need to be loud to be felt.

+Oh, how could I not fall?

+How could I not fall
+for the boy
+who brought spring into my winter, who knew how to pull sunlight from my shadows?

+He changed me.
+Not with grand gestures,
+but with quiet, consistent love.
+He made my life
+feel like mine again —
+but brighter, fuller, better.
+He gifted me happiness
+I didn’t even know I was missing.

+Even when the world felt too heavy, he was there — steady, soft, unshaken.
+When my chest was full of storms, his voice was the calm that found the eye.

+He didn’t just walk with me
+through the hard times —
+he made them feel
+less like battles
+and more like lessons
+we survived together.

+He became
+my reason to keep going,
+my peace in chaos,
+my quiet in noise.

+He became my smile.
+My softness.
+My safe place.

+I love you —
+not just for what you do,
+but for who you are.
+For being the light
+that doesn’t burn,
+but warms.

+I love you,
+my sunshine,
+for being the one
+who found me
+when I didn’t even know I was lost.

+And loved me
+until I remembered
+how to love myself again.</p>

 <section id="echos" class="echos-section">
   <h2 class="spooky-heading">🫧 Echos from Beyond</h2>
   <article class="echo-entry">